dronekit/dronekit-python/docs/about/overview.rst

 This documentation is a great place to get started with developing DroneKit Python APIs.

-If you run into problems, the `best place to ask questions is Stack Overflow <http://stackoverflow.com/questions/tagged/dronekit-python>`_.
+If you run into problems, the best place to ask questions is the `DroneKit-Python Forum <https://discuss.dronekit.io/c/python>`_.
 If your problem turns out to be a bug, then it should be `posted on Github <https://github.com/dronekit/dronekit-python/issues>`_.